TOAA2/TOAA2.github.io/_pages/links.md

 ## Diffusion Model

 - [This blog post](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/) provides a clear introduction to the diffusion model (DDPM).
 As a student with Physics background, I enjoy a lot.
-[A Chinese version](https://zhuanlan.zhihu.com/p/530602852)
+[A Chinese version](https://zhuanlan.zhihu.com/p/530602852) [Another introduction in Chinese](https://zhuanlan.zhihu.com/p/571366616)
 - [Yang Song's paper](https://arxiv.org/abs/2011.13456) relates DDPM to the Langevin dynamics.
 That's interesting and inspiring if you are wondering the origin of human mind.